Welcome to the Lexington Science Fair!

 Where/When will it take place?

-The Science Fair will be held at the Lexington MPR on March 18th from 6-7:30pm.
+The Science Fair is held at the Lexington MPR usually in the winter or spring months.
 Registration Deadline: TBA

 Are there judges and awards?